惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Many companies are not technically ready to deploy fast-moving technologies and AI at pace and scale because the foundations were never built in the first place.
 IBM found that, in 2024, fragmented IT systems, data concerns, and skills gaps were major AI barriers, with only 26% of companies saying their IT systems were AI-ready, rising to a projected 45% by 2026.

 The gap between fragmented systems, unready data, and missing skills is what Capgemini’s Franck Greverie, chief technology and portfolio officer is getting at when he says, “the execution is lagging the awareness.”
 He describes the rise of a new “tech stack” in four layers–data, semantics, the agentic system, and the control plane–that most CTOs have not had to design before.
-Capgemini now runs an internal CTO Academy to bring the relevant tech stakeholders up to speed.
+Capgemini now runs a CTO Academy to bring the relevant tech stakeholders up to speed.

 “Cyber risk, for example, is volatile and requires constant management.
 There is no finish line.”